maxhumber/marc/README.md

 #### Example

-Here's a fully worked example of using marc with a block of text (built with [quote](https://github.com/maxhumber/quote)):
+A fully worked example of marc in action (block of text provided by [quote](https://github.com/maxhumber/quote)):

 ```python
 import random